 These are cut-out cardboard dolls of Vengeance and his alter ego, the rock star drummer.
 The figures are illustrated on the front and back so that I could hang them from a shelf with a string.
 They're seven inches tall and were made in the early 1990's.
 Below is a similar seven inch paper doll of Vengeance with his superhero costume and all of his rock star outfits!
 The alter ego figure is a card board cut out, just like the above figures, but is only illustrated on the front.

 I'm a huge fan and collector of the 8 inch Mego superhero dolls that were produced in the 1970's.
 In the late 1980's I made this Vengeance 8 inch doll costume for my Mego dolls.
 It was a challenge to figure out the pattern with all the different colours and shapes.
-One of my other blogs is called Mikey's Dolls and has pictures of my entire Mego doll collection: http://mikeysdolls.blogspot.ca/
+One of my other blogs called Mikey's Dolls has pictures of my entire Mego doll collection.

-Here is an example of the superhero character design drawings that I made in the late 1980's or early 1990's.
-There are about twenty of these design sheets, including one each for Canadian Crusader, Moose Man, and Vengeance.
+Here is an example of the superhero character design drawings that I made during the late 1980's and early 1990's.
+Some of my drawings from back then have since been lost to time, though I still have about twenty of these design sheets for my various superheroes including one each for Canadian Crusader, Moose Man, and Vengeance.
 The above character is a vampire villain that I never named but always thought was cool!
+Though I'm not sure why I thought his pink Speedo needed a shoulder strap?!?
+LOL Perhaps his name will be Pinky?
+Pinky the Vampire! :)

 By the mid 1990's I was studying Animation at Algonquin College which really helped to improve my drawing skills....